Emergency funds and support

 - Winter Fuel Payments are a one off annual payment for people of pension age over winter.

-- Budgeting Loans can help you to buy an item that you can’t normally afford.
+- Budgeting Loans can help you to buy an item that you can’t normally afford for those on means tested benefits like Income Support and Pension Credit.
 You have to repay a budgeting loan.

 Where can I get benefits advice?